content-left-bg.png

 In Classroom Music, students use the concepts and materials of music to compose, improvise, arrange, perform, conduct and respond to their own and others’ work.
 They learn the elements of music and apply this knowledge to the materials of music, including the voice, instruments, found sound sources and information and communication technology.

 Music is developmental and relies on the sequential progression of critical literacies, including aural, kinaesthetic, oral, visual, written and digital.
-For this reason we highly encourage students to elect the Music Immersion Program or Music Journey in Year 7 through to 9 to ensure students develop the necessary skills to undertake further music studies in their senior years.
+For this reason we highly encourage students to elect the Music Innovators Program or Music Journey in Year 7 through to 9 to ensure students develop the necessary skills to undertake further music studies in their senior years.
 Senior Music electives include, Year 10 Music, Year 11 General Music, Year 12 General Music and Music Extension – Composition or Performance specialisation (by invitation).

 Students involved in the Instrumental Music program are encouraged to undertake Classroom Music programs as part of a broad, holistic music education.